tlorans/ClimateRisks/docs/source/greenfactor.md

 # plot cumulative counterfactual returns
 ```

-The counterfactual, with $\Delta C(t) = 0$ is close to zero.
+The counterfactual, with $C(t) = 0$ is close to zero.
 In fact, it turns to be negative in Pastor et al. (2022) when including other proxies for attention shift.

 ### Constructing the Green Factor Portfolio